sleemanj/ATTinyCore/avr/variants/tiny5_10/README.md

-Special Considerations for the ATTiny 4/5/9/10 in Arduino
+Special Considerations for the ATTiny 4/5/9/10 in Arduino ATTinyCore
 -------------------------------------------------------------------------------

 ## Toolchain